GunarajKhatri/ecommerce-api-services/README.md

 - **Security Features**:
   - JWT-based authentication for secure access to API endpoints.
-  - Passwords are hashed and not exposed in API responses.

 - **Documentation**:
   - Comprehensive API documentation provided via Swagger, detailing all available endpoints and their usage.